Neptune: Storms

 Neptune's dark spots are thought to occur in the troposphere at lower altitudes than the brighter cloud features, so they appear as holes in the upper cloud decks.
 As they are stable features that can persist for several months, they are thought to be vortex structures.
 Often associated with dark spots are brighter, persistent methane clouds that form around the tropopause layer.
 The persistence of companion clouds shows that some former dark spots may continue to exist as cyclones even though they are no longer visible as a dark feature.
 Dark spots may dissipate when they migrate too close to the equator or possibly through some other, unknown mechanism.

 Four images taken a few hours apart with the NASA/ESA Hubble Space Telescopes Wide Field Camera 3.
 Near-infrared radiation data has been used as a red channel.

-In 1989, Voyager 2's Planetary Radio Astronomy (PRA) experiment observed around 60 lightning flashes, or Neptunian electrostatic discharges emitting energies over 7×10^8 J. A plasma wave system (PWS) detected 16 electromagnetic wave events with a frequency range of 50±– kHz at magnetic latitudes 7–33˚.
+In 1989, Voyager 2s Planetary Radio Astronomy (PRA) experiment observed around 60 lightning flashes, or Neptunian electrostatic discharges emitting energies over 7×10^8 J. A plasma wave system (PWS) detected 16 electromagnetic wave events with a frequency range of 50±– kHz at magnetic latitudes 7–33˚.
 These plasma wave detections were possibly triggered by lightning over 20 minutes in the ammonia clouds of the magnetosphere.

-During Voyager 2's closest approach to Neptune, the PWS instrument provided Neptune's first plasma wave detections at a sample rate of 28,800 samples per second.
-The measured plasma densities range from 10^{−3} – 10^{−1} cm^{3}.
+During Voyager 2s closest approach to Neptune, the PWS instrument provided Neptune's first plasma wave detections at a sample rate of 28,800 samples per second.
+The measured plasma densities range from 10^{−3} to 10^{−1} cm^{3}.
 Neptunian lightning may occur in three cloud layers, with microphysical modelling suggesting that most of these occurrences happen in the water clouds of the troposphere or the shallow ammonia clouds of the magnetosphere.
 Neptune is predicted to have 1/19 the lightning flash rate of Jupiter and to display most of its lightning activity at high latitudes.
 However, lightning on Neptune seems to resemble lightning on Earth rather than Jovian lightning.